 Are you an entrepreneur who would like to come to Canada and start a business?

-Then the Canadian Entrepreneur Visa program is the way to do it.
+Then Canada's Startup Visa program for entrepreneurs is the way to do it.

-The program, which started April 1st, 2013, is designed to attract dynamic entrepreneurs around the world, get them in to Canada, and give them the support they need (including funding) to build businesses that can compete on a global scale and provide jobs for Canadians.
+The program is designed to attract dynamic entrepreneurs around the world, get them in to Canada, and give them the support they need (including funding) to build businesses that can compete on a global scale and provide jobs for Canadians.

-Entrepreneurs who qualify for the program will be fast-tracked; the goal is to clear successful applicants for entry in to Canada within weeks.
+Entrepreneurs who qualify for the Startup Visa program will be fast-tracked; the goal is to clear successful applicants for entry into Canada within weeks.
 And the Canadian Entrepreneur Visa grants permanent resident status which can then lead to citizenship.

 How The Program Works

 If you want to immigrate to Canada through this program, you need the support of a Canadian venture capital fund, angel investor group or business incubator that is willing to invest in your new business.